ssayol11/iGo/README.md

 'csv', 'pickle', 'random' and 'urllib' libraries are standard, no installation required to use them.

 The libraries 'networkx', 'staticmap', 'python-telegram-bot' and 'haversine' can be installed using:
-- $ sudo pip3 install 'library name'
+$ sudo pip3 install 'library name'

 To install the 'osmnx' library:
   - Ubuntu:
-    - $ sudo apt install libspatialindex-dev
+    1. $sudo apt install libspatialindex-dev
-    - $ sudo pip3 install osmnx
+    2. $sudo pip3 install osmnx

   - Mac:
-    1. $ brew install spatialindex gdal
+    1. $brew install spatialindex gdal
-    2. $ pip3 install --upgrade pip setuptools wheel
+    2. $pip3 install --upgrade pip setuptools wheel
-    3. $ pip3 install --upgrade osmnx
+    3. $pip3 install --upgrade osmnx
-    4. $ pip3 install --upgrade staticmap
+    4. $pip3 install --upgrade staticmap
-    5. $ sudo pip3 install osmx
+    5. $sudo pip3 install osmx

 ## Usage

 ## Support

+For any queries regarding the project you can